Mangrullo

 ./bin/mangrullo-web

-The web interface starts on http://localhost:3000
+The web interface starts on http://localhost:3000 and provides:

 - Dashboard: Real-time overview of all containers and their update status